General information about Solidarity Transport Hub, the megaproject to build a new airport in Poland

 At the moment, the STH company is conducting preparatory works (e.g. feasibility studies) for 1,300 km of the 2,000 km of new railway lines.
 The whole railway part of the STH project should be completed by 2034.

-In a partnership with Aviation24.be, Solidarity Transport Hub regularly publishes updates about their project.
+In partnership with Aviation24.be, Solidarity Transport Hub regularly publishes updates about their project.